-Prior to joining NCATS, Kales was a research fellow with the National Cancer Institute, where he investigated the role of novel mutations and protein-protein interactions in growth factor receptor signaling in solid tumor development.
+Prior to joining NCATS, Kales was a research fellow with the National Cancer Institute, where he investigated the role of novel mutations and protein-protein interactions in growth factor receptor signaling and solid tumor development.

 Kales received his doctorate in biology from the University of Waterloo in Canada, where he applied a variety of molecular techniques to study immune function and host-pathogen interactions.